markmayo28/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter data to uncover trends
+Analysis of relevant Kickstarter Campaigns to determine probablity of success for a theater campaign.